 There are tasks being done that are called “problem management” at every type and size of business.
-But it turns out many if not most of those tasks fall short of the accepted definition of true, proactive problem management.
+But it turns out many if not most of those tasks fall short of the accepted definition of true, proactive management.

 Problem Management: What It Is and Is Not